Canon 1300D vs Fujifilm X30

 - More compact: Is smaller (119x72mm vs 129x101mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight even though it has a lens built in (unlike the 1300D).

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More heavily discounted: Has been on the market for longer (launched in August 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the X30 comes out slightly ahead of the 1300D (11 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X30 emerges as the winner of the match-up (13 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1300D vs Fujifilm X30